-SO WHAT SHOULD I KNOW ABOUT THIS SERIES BEFORE READING YOUR REVIEW?: There’s an actual beheading in this film that’s bloodier than anything that was shown in Highlander.
+SO WHAT SHOULD I KNOW ABOUT THIS MOVIE BEFORE READING YOUR REVIEW?: There’s an actual beheading in this film that’s bloodier than anything seen in any version of Highlander.
 So if you’re squeamish, you should probably know that if and when you decide to watch it.

 REALLY?
 THAT’S WHAT I NEED TO KNOW ABOUT HOUSE PARTY AT THE START OF THIS REVIEW?: Yup!
 Oh, and there will be spoilers.
 Let’s get started, shall we?

 WHAT IS THIS MOVIE ABOUT?: Kevin (Jacob Latimore) and Damon (Tosin Cole) are two best friends who clean homes for a living by day, and work as party promoters by night while hoping to achieve their own personal and professional goals: Kevin composes beats at home and wants to earn enough money to put his daughter into preschool and to move into his own place.
 Damon (pronounced Da-MON, like the French way) simply wants to become rich and successful enough to throw the kind of parties that are attended by A-list celebs and beautiful women who would be impressed by his ability to throw such parties.